 To get to the West Crack area, park at Cathedral Creek.
 Cross the creek and follow a path north east.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for DAFF Dome:
+Mountain Project's determination of some of the classic, most popular, highest rated routes for Daff Dome, Main Area:

 : Yosemite National Park